 Note: This category benefits from an expedited review process, and a decision may be issued in approximately two weeks.

-This category is designed for businesspersons and executives who need to travel to Chile frequently, allowing multiple entries and exits from the country to carry out commercial or business-related activities.
+The Multi-Entry Business Management residency category is designed for businesspersons and executives who need to travel to Chile frequently, allowing multiple entries and exits from the country to carry out commercial or business-related activities.

 It is particularly suitable for entrepreneurs, investors, executives, technicians, and representatives of foreign companies visiting Chile to attend corporate meetings, explore investment opportunities, oversee projects, or strengthen business relationships.